zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-1.md

     return [b"Hello, world!"]
 ```
 Note: I changed environ to request, and start_response to just response.
-Now, to run this, just write this code in test.py:
+Now, to run this, write this code in test.py, and go to http://localhost:8000:
 ```
 from __init__ import API
 from wsgiref.simple_server import make_server